wayneashleyberry/wunderline/README.md

 ❯ wunderlist open
 ```

-If you specify `mac` as the platform in your `.wunderlist-clirc` wunderlist-cli
+If you specify `mac` as the platform in your `.wunderlinerc` wunderline
 will open the native app for you.

 ```json